 Botulinum toxin is a neurotoxin protein produced by the bacterium Clostridium botulinum.
 It is one of the most poisonous naturally occurring substances in the world.
-Though it is highly toxic, it is used in minute doses both to treat painful muscle spasms as well as in cosmetic treatments.
+Though it is highly toxic, it is used in minute doses both to treat painful muscle spasms as well as in cosmetic non-surgical treatments.
 It is sold commercially under the brand names Botox and Dysport for this purpose.
 The terms Botox and Dysport are trade names and are not used generically to describe the neurotoxins produced by the clostridia species.

 Side Effects and Complications of Botox for Wrinkles and Fine Lines